FROM SICK CARE TO HEALTH CREATION

 The Bridge (Implementation): We need a strategic infrastructure that translates "Lab Bench" discoveries into "Market Impact."

 True prevention is not passive; it is the active pursuit of holistic health.
-My proposal is to re-engineer our social infrastructure—our cities, our food systems, our insurance models—so that metabolic optimization becomes the default setting of modern life, not a luxury for the few.
+My talk is to re-engineer our social infrastructure—our cities, our food systems, our insurance models—so that metabolic optimization becomes the default setting of modern life, not a luxury for the few.

 Scientific validation is the scarcest resource in the wellness economy.
 Your research is the raw material for this new infrastructure.

-Part V: The Philosophy of Health (Legacy & Service)
+The Philosophy of Health (Legacy & Service)

 Finally, we must ask the question that lies beneath the data: Why?